Crown Shyness: When Trees Need Personal Space

 If you’ve ever walked among a cluster of trees or in a forest and looked up towards the sky, you may have noticed a phenomenon where the outstretched branches of one tree don’t touch neighboring tree branches.

 This condition is known as “crown shyness”.
-With crown shyness, the crowns full-grown trees don’t touch each other, creating river-like gaps in the canopy where the sky shines through.
+With crown shyness, the upper branches that form the crowns full-grown trees don’t touch the upper branches of neighboring trees, creating river-like gaps of light in the canopy where the sun shines through.

 Crown shyness has been studied extensively, but researchers still don’t understand why it happens (MacDonald, 2018).

-There have been various hypotheses put forward over the decades.
+There have been various theories put forward over the decades as to why crown shy exists in some forests.

 One theory is that mechanical abrasion from neighboring trees causes the gaps.
 As trees growing, colliding branches abrade and more fragile branches are trimmed off (Hastings et al., 2020).
 As growth continues, the cycle of abrasion and branch removal maintains the gaps.